 Brickell City Centre is more luxe, with over 100 stores – visit on a Sunday for organic produce at the weekly Farmers Market.
 There’s also the pink-painted Bayside Market Place, which only takes up two floors but, with views of Miani Marina from its terraces, always makes a pleasant shopping experience.

-Find more accommodation options to stay in downtown Miami
+Where to stay in downtown Miami:

 Mid Beach combines the best features of its neighbours North Beach and South Beach.

 The diverse Mid Beach area is home to everything you could want - luxury hotels, top restaurants, beauty salons, and spas.
 The area also has its own arts district and of course, a sandy beach that appeals to tourists and locals alike.

 There are also plenty of hotels to suit all tastes, from budget hostels to luxury hotels with stunning architecture and swimming pools.